-As I sat on the bench on the footpath, started searching for places who let out two-wheelers on rent.
-Was lucky to come across one, opposite to the bus stand.
+As I sat on the bench on the footpath, started searching for places that let out two-wheelers on rent.
+Was lucky to come across one, opposite the bus stand.
 Hired a Wego and off I was to my hotel on the banks of a river.

 While I was absorbing the sunset while walking along the waves, of the Arabian Sea, ‘A perfect start to the Mangaluru trip, is now!’
 I exclaimed.
 As I walked towards the end of the beach, the rocks encouraged me to get my camera out and photograph the serene beauty in long exposures.
 Observing the sunset and the water gushing in the rocks was a site to just keep looking at!

 Change is good.
 Entertainment is a way to get that change in the mundane life of ours.
 Just like we have movies, parks, cafes, SPAs for recreational purposes our Indian farmers came up with more physically exhausting recreational practices, sports.
 Kambula, now known as Kambala is a sport in Karnataka which is actively participated in, by farmers from all over the country.

 Kambala basically is a race that takes place between buffaloes tied together with the help of wooden slabs or ropes with their guide, and they run a race together.
 This race is traditionally held between December and March every weekend.
 Enthusiastically, done décor, muddy strips of 120 to 160 meters in length and 8 to 12 meters in width and these strips are ploughed and are made slushy with water by purpose.
 Nowadays the Pookere pattern of Kambala is sported.